 Written by: Vivek Jaiswal | Co-founder, Customer Guru

-Since my return from Amsterdam, I have been repeatedly told that it’s great to have the experience of helping European organisations implement NPS, but I’ll have to keep the ‘Indian context’ in mind while implementing the same in India.
+Since my return from Amsterdam, I have been repeatedly told that it’s great to have the experience of helping European organizations implement NPS, but I’ll have to keep the ‘Indian context’ in mind while implementing the same in India.
 Some even cast doubt on whether NPS is applicable in India because Indians rarely respond to surveys.
 It got me thinking if it’s actually true, if there really is an ‘Indian context’ to NPS.
 With respect to the same, I would discuss three major questions.

 1. Is the NPS question relevant to the Indian community?